How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 One final top tip is don’t forget your camera to photograph and video the most incredible, epic landscape.
 This really was our only regret, that we didn’t have a decent camera with us.

 Have you travelled through the Copper Canyon by El Chepe train recently?
-If so, have I missed anything from our process to book El Chepe train tickets?
+Have I missed anything from our process to book El Chepe train tickets?

-Planning your trip to Mexico?
-Here are some of our recommended useful resources to help you have the best time possible:
+Planning your El Chepe train trip?
+Here are some of our recommended useful resources to help you have the best time possible.

 1. Me